First-time travel to Europe? Since you are planning this trip, here’s all need to know for your first time travelling to Europe.

 - Central Europe: Austria, Czech Republic, Germany, Switzerland.

-Best time to travel Europe
+Best time to travel to Europe

 It comes down to your weather preferences and absolutely must-see places.